QuentinRa/blog.quentinra.dev/tools-and-frameworks/editors/jetbrains/_general/index.md

 <div class="row row-cols-md-2"><div>

-There is a green play icon next to code that you can run:
+There is a green play icon next to the code that you can run:

 ![run](_images/run.png)

 This will create a **Run configuration**, which is a wrapper to all information related to the execution of your program.
-You could add compiler option, program arguments...
+You could add compiler options, program arguments...
 </div><div>

 You can create, edit, or select a configuration here: